KyCodeHuynh/Hail/README.md

 diagramming and research, we realized that `lseek()` would come to the rescue.
 This allowed us to achieve streaming reads and writes on both server and client (respectively).

-## Conclusion

-Project Hail was our most challenging project yet, but it brought us a much deeper understanding of networking.